cosimameyer/cosimameyer.com/content/post/2022-10-03-mastering-debugging-in-r/index.md

 This looks relatively simple, right?
 Well, that's the case because it IS a simple function - but it becomes more and more complex, the larger the function gets and the more sub-functions it has.
 Just try it out yourself with one of your favorite functions 👩‍💻

-If you look for more example, search on Twitter for the `#debuggingflow` hashtag that we used when I was curating the R-Ladies' Twitter account 🥳
+If you look for more examples, search on Twitter for the `#debuggingflow` hashtag that we used when I was curating the R-Ladies' Twitter account 🥳

 {{< statictweet "1569728252360499201" >}}

 {{< statictweet "1569742444488527872" >}}

 {{< statictweet "1569809174795792385" >}}

 --------------------